 - Only eat carrion, the decaying flesh of dead animals.

 - Soar above the ground using wind thermals near steep slopes or canyons and can fly 200+ miles in a single day.

-- Social creatures that are known to form intense bonds with other condors.
+- They are social creatures and are known to form intense bonds with other condors.

 - Inquisitive animals that inspect anything that seems new.

 - Enjoy play fighting and preening.

 - Unlike turkey vultures which wobble as they fly, condors glide evenly.